 The SMUSON Geriatric Competency Program

 The School of Nursing developed a three-level competency program that supports integration of evidence-based practice knowledge and skill into faculty teaching.
-The SMUSON geriatric competency program is on-line within the SON Faculty Resource Center Canvas course.
+The SMUSON geriatric competency program is an on-line course within the SON Faculty Resource Center Canvas course.

 The program offers approximately 36 hours of continuing education credit across the three levels.
 Each level contains a series of modules that utilize the Hartford Foundation "Try-this" series that was published in conjunction with the American Journal of Nursing.
 Each module contains an article on a selected topic, an accompanying video, and a post-test.